Home > Bankruptcy >

 How Does Chapter 7 Bankruptcy Work?

-Successful applicants for Chapter 7 bankruptcy are able to wipe out a host of unsecured debts, while others, by law, stick like flypaper.
+Chapter 7 removes some, but not all, types of debt.
+Successful applicants for Chapter 7 bankruptcy are able to wipe out a host of unsecured debts, while other debts, by law, stick like flypaper.
 Still others fall into gray areas that are decided on a case-by-case basis.
+In other words, each case will be different.

 Dischargeable debts under Chapter 7 include: